Haxer900/ADVANCE/README.md

 - Comprehensive error handling

 ## 📞 Support
-For technical support or questions about the ZENTHRA platform, please contact the development team.
+For technical support or questions about the MORE THAN FASHION platform, please contact the development team.

 ## 📄 License
-This project is proprietary software developed for ZENTHRA e-commerce platform.
+This project is proprietary software developed for MORE THAN FASHION e-commerce platform.

 ---

-**ZENTHRA** - Premium E-commerce Experience
+**MORE THAN FASHION** - Premium E-commerce Experience